dsnchz/.github/profile/README.md

 ## 🛠️ Roadmap Highlights

-- 📊 Port more charting libraries like ZingChart, React/Svelte Flow, and Nivo.
+- 📊 Port more charting libraries like Nivo.
 - 🧩 Build layout utilities and widget editors for dashboards.
 - 🧱 Native Solid components for financial, analytics, and productivity use cases.